dantaki/htsvcf/README.md

 # htsvcf
 Guide for manipulating VCFs with the htslib C API

+### VCF